ColinWare/VTDPsite/about.md

 ---
-layout" post
+layout: post
-title: "On the origin of Visual Thinking Design Patterns
+title: "On the origin of Visual Thinking Design Patterns"
 ---
 **Colin Ware**